hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-fiveGene | EML4 | The gene that makes up the 5' part of the fusion threeGene | ALK | The gene that makes up the 3' part of the fusion details | Exon 2 - Exon 5 | Additional details about the fusion
+event | EML4-ALK fusion | A single representation of the event, expected to match with the event string from evidence section. fiveGene | EML4 | The gene that makes up the 5' part of the fusion threeGene | ALK | The gene that makes up the 3' part of the fusion details | Exon 2 - Exon 5 | Additional details about the fusion